 Cleaning the church after known exposure to someone with Coronavirus symptoms

-- If possible we will close the church building for 72 hours with no access permitted, or use the Guidance on cleaning historic buildings.
+- If possible we will close the church building for 48 hours with no access permitted, or use the Guidance on cleaning historic buildings.

-- If 72-hour closure is not possible then we will follow Public Health England guidance on cleaning in non-healthcare settings .
+- If 48 hours closure is not possible then we will follow Public Health England guidance on cleaning in non-healthcare settings .